 The importance of a gratitude mindset

-Gratitude is linked to experiencing greater levels of happiness.
-Expressing gratitude can help you feel better and more self-confident because your mindset is focused on appreciation and being thankful.
 Being grateful every day can change your life because your first thought is one of gratitude rather than negativity.

-6 ways to start developing a gratitude mindset
+How to develop a gratitude mindset

-1. Measure your progress
+1. Measure your positive progress

 People with a gratitude mindset appreciate the improvements and progress they make every day.
 They use measurable goals to guide their thinking and actions.

 Every step forward and improvement achieved is a cause for gratitude and appreciation.
 When you have an attitude of gratitude you are always measuring backwards from a specific starting point.
 This ensures you feel positive about your progress and achievements, rather than fixating on how far you are away from something.